 - Security defender: A sturdy door deters break-ins and protects your family

-And when it gets worn out?
-Expect everything from higher bills to safety concerns to rot that spreads beneath the surface.
+And when it gets worn out you can expect everything from higher bills to safety concerns to rot that spreads beneath the surface.

 So what should you watch out for?
 Let’s dive into the most common signs it’s time to consider an upgrade.